Are you in the market for the best bookshelf speakers?

 These speakers are truly affordable, but you’ll need to combine them with a separate subwoofer for successful use in a home theatre setup.

-The Pioneer SP-BS22-LRs are ranked number 2 on our list of bookshelf speakers mainly because of the high quality they provide at such a low price point.
+The Pioneer SP-BS22-LRs is ranked number 2 on our list of bookshelf speakers mainly because of the high quality they provide at such a low price point.

 Pioneer SP-BS22-LR: Why I Like It

 - These speakers are genuinely affordable, and they offer excellent value at a low price point.